Sylius/Sylius/UPGRADE-2.0.md

     )
 ```

+* The `swiftmailer/swiftmailer` dependency has been removed.
+Use `symfony/mailer` instead.

 ## Frontend

 * `use_webpack` option was removed from the `sylius_ui` configuration, and the Webpack has become the only module bundler provided by Sylius.